 The City's proprietary fund provides the same type of information found in the government-wide financial statements, but in greater detail.
 The proprietary fund, which is reported as a major fund, is called the Utility Fund by the City.

-Unrestricted net assets of the proprietary fund at the end of the year were \$1,320,690.
+Unrestricted net position of the proprietary fund at the end of the year was \$1,562,535.

 The Utility Fund is used to account for the operations of the City's water and sewer systems.

 Capital Assets Activity